rubyaccessories/blog/README.md

 * Josh Loper

 Coaching Company
-  Pivotal Labs
+  Pivotal Labs: Mike McCormick

-Mentor
+Mentors
-  Kurtis Rainbolt Greene
+  Kurtis Rainbolt Greene & Konstantin Haase

- The blog can be found [here](http://thestandardlibrarians.herokuapp.com/).
+ The blog can be found on Heroku at (http://thestandardlibrarians.herokuapp.com/).
 ------------------------------------------
 ------------------------------------------

-# To create a category
+## To create a category
 create a <blog-category>.haml

  * use dashes not underscores

 Link text: cat

-%h1 Cat Problems
+&#37; h1 Cat Problems
 ------------------------------------------

-# To create a post
+## To create a post
 create a <blogpost-title>.mdown
 Date: June 11 2014
 Categories: cat